-With the advancement in the technology, the repository management services have become a crucial part of collaborative software development.
+With the advancement in technology, repository management services have become a crucial part of collaborative software development.
 They come with a lot of benefits that help any size team to work with better speed and efficiency.
-They give ease of working to software developers, as they can easily create or manage multiple versions of and changes to the source code from a single place.
+They give ease of working to software developers, as they can easily create or manage multiple versions of any changes to the source code from a single place.

 What is GitHub?

 GitHub is a social code, to make it short is a social network dedicated to programmers.
 This “social network” is intersected with the file version control called GIT.
 Thanks to GitHub you can manage projects online, keep a copy on the server and view it online without downloading it in SSH.
 Git archives files and keeps them sorted by tree, highlighting how easy and intuitive it is to be able to see the differences of a file (or project) after it has been modified since the first commit saving.